 If you continue on the wine route in the Robertson Valley it will lead you to the small town of Bonnievale, alongside the Breede River.
 This was the end of my wine tour and to celebrate this amazing week I decided not only to taste the wine at a vineyard, but to stay over at one too!

 Well tucked away from the main road is the beautiful and established Bushmanspad Estate.
 The scenic drive through the vineyard made me smile and I felt instantly at home.
 The tasting room is by far the smallest I’ve seen in South Africa but this makes it even more charming.
 They produce one rose, one Sauvignon and six red wines.
 The wines are of high quality and fairly priced.
-The rose is only 44 rand (3,20 euro) and the prices rise up to 175 rand (12,70 euro) for the red specialty, The Menno.
-The cottages at the Bushmanspad Estate are incredible.
+I absolutely loved the red specialty, The Menno.
+The cottages at the Bushmanspad Estate are incredible!
 Imagine waking up on top of a hill overlooking vineyards and mountains as a backdrop, stunning.
-My full blog about my stay at the Bushmanspad Estate is coming soon!
+Read the full blog about my stay at the Bushmanspad Estate!

 Wine lovers out there, visit the Western Cape in South Africa because it goes beyond your wildest wine dreams.